dboreham/docs.laconic.com/content/docs/service-providers/_index.en.md

 ---
-title: "Service providers"
+title: "Service Providers"
-description: "What are Laconic Service Providers and where to get additional information."
+description: "Service Providers run Watchers and receive compensation for providing verifiable data"
 weight: 3
 ---

-Service providers run {{< glossary "watcher/" "Watchers" >}} and serve data to end users.
-As a Laconic {{< glossary "service-provider/" "Service Provider" >}} you can join the Service Provider Marketplace to become part of a federated cache for serving watcher data.
+Service Providers run Watchers on behalf of Watcher Publishers (Dapp developers) and serve data to end users.
+For any given Watcher, Service Providers will form a Federated Cache.
+In the Service Provider Marketplace, Watcher Publishers will be matched with Service Providers, who will form the Federated Cache for that Watcher.